lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_1.md

 ```
 # A tibble: 8 x 3
   subject_id variable        value
        <dbl> <chr>           <dbl>
-1       2448 bmi       27.0
+1       2448 body_mass_index  27.0
-2       2448 bmi       NA
+2       2448 body_mass_index  NA
-3       6238 bmi       28.7
+3       6238 body_mass_index  28.7
-4       6238 bmi       29.4
+4       6238 body_mass_index  29.4
-5       2448 totchol  195
+5       2448 participant_age  39
-6       2448 totchol  209
+6       2448 participant_age  52
-7       6238 totchol  250
+7       6238 participant_age  46
-8       6238 totchol  260
+8       6238 participant_age  52
 ```
 {{2}}

 `@script`
-It's surprisingly easy to convert the data to a longer form by using the gather function from tidyr.
-To better illustrate, I'll only use the first four rows with head.
-Using gather takes three arguments, excluding the data argument from the pipe.
+Converting to long form is fairly easy with the gather function from tidyr.
+To better illustrate gather, I'll use head to convert only the first four rows.
+Gather takes three arguments, excluding the data argument from the pipe.
 The next two arguments are the names of the new columns that will contain the original variable names and the values from the original column.
 To keep things easy, we will call them variable and value.
 The next argument is the one or more variables we want to include or exclude from the gathering action.
 In this case, we want to exclude the subject ID.

 Looking at the longer data, we see that the original columns are now stacked on top of each other in two new columns.
 This form of data let's us leverage the ggplot2 facetting.